top of page

 LAST YEAR'S THEME

-The transfer student experience begins at the first moment of contemplation and lasts all the way through degree/goal completion.
-Whether you work at a primarily transfer-sending or -receiving institution, that means there are numerous opportunities to celebrate, educate, and reflect on all things transfer.
+The transfer student journey begins at the first moment of contemplation and lasts through degree/goal completion.
+Unfortunately, it isn't always a smooth experience, despite our best efforts.
+Whether you work at a primarily transfer-sending or -receiving institution, we invite you to leverage this year's theme to help you create programs and marketing campaigns that:

 Image by Pattern